 Many survivors have experienced one or many of these symptoms.
 There are also emotional symptoms that can arise like perfectionism, self criticism, feelings of isolation, depression and anxiety.

-Your symptoms are not a reflection of you as a person, they are the result of your body working over time to make sure you stay alive, even if it causes more stress.
+Symptoms like these can be the result of your body working over time to make sure you stay safe, even if it causes more stress.
 We may feel like we’re going crazy or that there is something deeply wrong with us and that’s why we experience our symptoms, but our bodies have learned through evolution how to survive.
+All our bodies have ever wanted to do was keep us safe.
+With time and supportive practices, we can communicate this safety through nervous system regulation and by giving ourselves patience and compassion.

-We can learn to release these symptoms through a variety of healing modalities and avenues, and I welcome you to explore healing with abundance.
+We can support ourselves and manage symptoms through a variety of healing modalities and avenues, and I welcome you to explore healing with abundance.
 You can include as many or as few avenues that speak to you, and what works for one person may not for another.
-This shows how unique we all are, and that listening to your intuition (even if it’s faint) is how we can begin to restore trust within ourselves.
+This shows how unique we all are, and that listening to your intuition (even if it’s subtle) is how we can begin to restore trust within ourselves.
+My Survivor Support Page includes multiple healing avenues to explore including crisis lines and mental health support.